Safety Net Health Plans are the Backbone of Medicaid Managed Care.

 Safety Net Health Plans Address Social Determinants of Health.

-Factors beyond traditional medical care can dramatically influence an individual’s health and ability to obtain and adhere to treatment.
+Factors beyond traditional medical care dramatically influence an individual’s health and ability to obtain and adhere to treatment.

 Safety Net Health Plans Support Safety Net Providers.

-Safety Net Health Plans work hand-in-hand with safety net providers—including community health centers, public hospitals, children’s hospitals and primary care providers—to preserve access to care for Medicaid enrollees.
+Safety Net Health Plans work hand-in-hand with safety net providers—including community health centers, public hospitals, children’s hospitals, and primary care providers—to preserve access to care for Medicaid enrollees.

 Safety Net Health Plans Provide Patient-Centered Care Management and Long-Term Services and Supports.